hoprnet/RPCh/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Enhancement Template
 about: Create a enhancement request
-title: ''
+title: ""
-labels: 'enhancement, new issue'
+labels: "enhancement, new issue"
-assignees: ''
+assignees: ""
 ---

 <!--- Please DO NOT remove the automatically added 'new issue' label -->